Best budget turntables 2024: Make your vinyl sing without breaking the bank

 Avoid if you’re after a more detailed unit: The Sony PS-LX310BT is a top choice for those on a budget, but you’ll find better if your budget stretches a little further.

-Read the full Sony PS-LX310BT review
+Read our full Sony PS-LX310BT review

 Specifications

-Operation: manual
+Operation: Semi-automatic

-Cartridge: moving magnet
+Cartridge: Moving magnet

 Speeds: 33 ⅓, 45